-Nevertheless, for the purpose of the proposal, Offerors must price out the deliverables listed in Part III of Section 2 (Expected Outputs and Deliverables) and provide at a minimum their hourly or daily rate, travel, and any other anticipated cost.
+Nevertheless, for the purpose of the proposal, Offerors must price out the deliverables listed in Part III of Section 2 (Expected Outputs and Deliverables on page 8 and 9 for the Mid-Term Evaluation) and provide at a minimum their hourly or daily rate, travel, and any other anticipated cost.
 Please refer to the Budget Template attached for details.
 CI reserves the right to request additional cost information if the evaluation committee has concerns of the reasonableness or completeness of an Offeror's cost proposal.